-This approach is applied to the daily data of ACTIVATE and CAMPEx.
-Only days for which at least two data points with $0 < f_w < 0.2$ and at least two with $f_w > 0.2$ are available are selected, which excludes six days from CAMPEx.
+This approach is applied to the daily data of ACTIVATE and CAMP2Ex.
+Only days for which at least two data points with $0 < f_w < 0.2$ and at least two with $f_w > 0.2$ are available are selected, which excludes six days from CAMP2Ex.
 In addition, as a proxy for soluble aerosol contribution to the fine mode, we derive the daily average mass fraction of sulfates from the AMS data as described in section 3.3.
-Mass fractions of ammonium, nitrate and organics are given in table S3.
-Generally, the majority of the mass other than sulfate is composed of organics.
-Note that the sulfate mass fraction can be interpreted as the fraction of all sulfate that is externally and internally mixed in all aerosols analyzed by the AMS during the selected time period, while the RSP soluble fraction is an estimate of volume fraction of fine mode aerosol that has a $\kappa$ value greater than zero.
+Note that the sulfate mass fraction can be interpreted as the fraction of all sulfate that is externally and internally mixed in all aerosols analyzed by the AMS during the selected time period, while the RSP soluble fraction is an estimate of volume fraction of fine mode aerosol that has a κ value greater than zero.
 Hence, they may be expected to correlate, but are not fundamentally the same.

 Figure 9 shows the daily RSP retrievals of soluble aerosol fraction versus in situ-observed sulfate mass fractions for the three campaigns.
 The soluble fraction is generally low, especially during ACTIVATE.
-During the winter deployment of ACTIVATE, all days have $f{sol} < 0.2$ , while values are all below 0.4 during the summer deployment.
-The most spread of $f{sol}$ is seen during CAMPEx with values up to 0.73.
-These differences between campaigns are qualitatively consistent with the differences in f(80%, 20%) and $\kappa{ext}$ as seen in Fig. 3.
+During the winter deployment of ACTIVATE, all days have $f{sol} < 0.2$, while values are all below 0.4 during the summer deployment.
+The most spread of f{sol} is seen during CAMP2Ex with values up to 0.73.
+These differences between campaigns are qualitatively consistent with the differences in f(80%, 20%) and κ{ext} as seen in Fig. 3.

-Turning our attention to the in situ observations of mass fraction of sulfates shown in Fig. 9, it can be seen that sulfate mass fractions between 0.15 and 0.4 are observed during ACTIVATE, while a larger range is seen during CAMPEx.
+Turning our attention to the in situ observations of mass fraction of sulfates shown in Fig. 9, it can be seen that sulfate mass fractions between 0.15 and 0.4 are observed during ACTIVATE, while a larger range is seen during CAMP2Ex.
 Most of the remaining aerosol mass generally consists of organics (not shown).
-The soluble aerosol fraction retrieved from RSP reasonably correlates with the sulfate mass fraction with a Pearson correlation coefficient of 0.79, although the number of points is low and the correlation is mostly driven by CAMPEx results.
+The soluble aerosol fraction retrieved from RSP reasonably correlates with the sulfate mass fraction with a Pearson correlation coefficient of 0.79, although the number of points is low and the correlation is mostly driven by CAMP2Ex results.
 A linear fit of the form $f{sol} = 1.09 \times f{m,sul} - 0.12$ is also shown in Fig. 9.
 While the fitted slope is close to unity, we may not expect the RSP-retrieved soluble fraction to perfectly correlate with the sulfate mass fraction with a 1:1 dependence as a) other species, including organics, may contribute to the total soluble mass fraction, and b) the RSP retrievals assume an external mixture of soluble and insoluble particles while the AMS vaporizes all particles and observes the sulfate mass fraction irregardless of original mixing state.
 We may, however, expect the intercept of the linear fit to be near zero as a population with negligible contribution of soluble particles would also be expected to contain negligible sulfate mass.
 The fact that the intercept is -0.12 indicates that the RSP soluble fraction is underestimated when the real soluble fraction is low.
-As discussed in section 2.2 this bias may be related to our assumption of equal dry size distributions for the insoluble and soluble aerosol components.
 Further discussion is provided in section 5.